 About Mount Sinai's Department of Psychiatry

 From the time Mount Sinai established the first psychiatric clinic at a general hospital in New York, our specialists have practiced a commitment to excellence in mental health care.
 Our success is evident not only in our current U.S. News & World Report recognition as one of the top regional hospitals for psychiatry, but in our many patients who daily find relief from depression, gain control over an eating disorder, or are able to sustain recovery from a range of psychiatric conditions.

 By integrating science-based treatments, leading-edge research, and personalized care, The Mount Sinai Hospital's Department of Psychiatry, part of the Mount Sinai Behavioral Health System, has become a destination for challenging cases that haven't responded to treatment elsewhere.
 Our multidisciplinary team of psychiatrists, psychologists, and social workers is committed to giving patients of all ages the tools and support they need to achieve their highest level of mental health.

 Providing Advanced Mental Health Services

-In addition to our outpatient clinic, five inpatient units, and dedicated emergency room, the Department of Psychiatry is home to a series of specialized treatment centers, which combine research, clinical service, and education into a comprehensive model of care for disorders ranging from Autism to Alzheimer's disease.
+In addition to our outpatient clinic, two inpatient units, and dedicated emergency room, the Department of Psychiatry is home to a series of specialized treatment centers, which combine research, clinical service, and education into a comprehensive model of care for disorders ranging from Autism to Alzheimer's disease.
 This broad offering of services and centers provides patients with a spectrum of advanced treatment options, including pharmacotherapy, psychosocial treatments (such as Cognitive Behavioral Therapy), and device-based procedures (such as Deep Brain Stimulation and Electroconvulsive Therapy).

 Our team of specialists draws from this range of treatments to tailor the best care plan for each patient.
 By combining extensive clinical experience with ongoing research, our experts are skilled in treating conditions that include the following: